Frank Manumaleuna

-Early years
+Early life

-Manumaleuna participated in high school football, basketball, baseball and track at Phineas Banning High School.
+Toto'a Frank Manumaleuga was born in Salelavalu, on the island of Savaiʻi in Western Samoa.
+He moved to the Territory of Hawaii at a young age.
+He did not receive his birth certificate until 1959, when Hawaii became a U.S. state.
+Manumaleuna's family shortly thereafter moved to southern California.
+He started going by Frank after a teacher had difficulty pronouncing his given name of Toto'a.
+A teacher also misspelled his last name as Manumaleuna instead of Manumaleuga, so he started going by Manumaleuna as well.
+He participated in high school football, basketball, baseball and track at Phineas Banning High School in Los Angeles, California.

 College career

 Manumaleuna sustained a spine and neck injury during his only game for the UCLA Bruins as a freshman in 1974 in Knoxville during a 17–17 tie with the Tennessee Volunteers.
 However, he earned Chevrolet Player of the Game honors after making 25 tackles during the game.
 He also played one year of basketball for the Bruins.
 However, the UCLA medical staff would not clear him to resume football activities.

 Manumaleuna then played two years of college football at De Anza College and averaged fifteen yards per carry as a fullback.
 He transferred to play for the San Jose State Spartans from 1977 to 1978.
 He was inducted into the San Jose State University Sports Hall of Fame.

 Professional career

-Manumaleuna was selected by the Kansas City Chiefs of the NFL with the 85th pick in the 1979 NFL Draft.
+Manumaleuna was selected by the Kansas City Chiefs of the NFL with the 85th pick in the 1979 NFL draft.
 He played in 35 games, starting 29, for the Chiefs from 1979 to 1981.
 He played in 36 games, all starts, for the USFL's Oakland Invaders from 1983 to 1984.
 Manumaleuna played for the Portland Breakers of the USFL during the 1985 season.